phoebebright/django-docserve/README.md

 ---

-## Overview
+## Custom Role Definitions

-We'll introduce a new setting called `DOCSERVE_ROLE_DEFINITIONS` in `settings.py`.
+If you don't want to use the default django groups, you can create your definitions via a new setting called `DOCSERVE_ROLE_DEFINITIONS` in `settings.py`.
 This setting will allow you to define how each role is determined for a user.
 You can specify role definitions using:

 1. **Django Groups (Default Behavior):** The role name corresponds to a Django group name.
 2. **Custom Functions:** Define a function that takes a `user` object and returns a boolean indicating whether the user has the role.